 Nature Center hours are 11am - 4pm M-F and during our weekend classes!

 Come join us for Project FeederWatch with the Rogue Valley Audubon Society!
 Check out the schedule in the link above.
-Nov 2013-March 2014, every other week on Thursdays & Fridays from Noon-1pm, open to the public.
+Every other week on Thursdays & Fridays from Noon-1pm, open to the public.

 About the Coyote Trails' Nature Center